-Studying the Bible begins with faith that God exists and that, by His Holy Spirit, God inspired people to write the 66 books of scripture that comprise the whole Bible.
+Studying the Bible begins with faith that God exists and that, by His Holy Spirit, God inspired the 66 books of scripture that comprise the whole Bible.

 And without faith it is impossible to please God, because anyone who comes to him must believe that he exists and that he rewards those who earnestly seek him.
 Hebrews 11:6 NIV